Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Learn how to draw an anime face from beginning to end—even if you have zero drawing experience.
-An anime, the Japanese cartoon video character has enlarged eyes and head and simple facial features.
+An anime, the Japanese cartoon video character has enlarged eyes and head and simple facial features with basic shapes.

 Follow along below and download our free step by step guide for drawing manga and anime style faces!
 If you are looking for more things to draw, we have more easy drawing tutorials for kids and adults with step-by-step guides.

 How do you draw anime faces step by step?